no-glue/Forkpiler/README.md

 ## Compiling the Compiler :)
 Navigate to the directory in which all the .hs files are and run ghc --make Main.hs.
 Shouldn't take more than a couple seconds.

+Or!
+To be super cool just run cabal install in the root directory.
+This will build everything cleanly and make it so you can run Forkpiler <filename>
+instead of having to use ./Main in the right folder and all that stuff.

 ## Running the Compiler
-Just ./Main <file to compile> in the directory you ran ghc.
+If you used ghc --make ./Main <file to compile> in the directory you ran ghc.
 Make sure the file is in the same folder.

+If you used cabal install run it as Forkpiler <file to compiler> instead.
+This can be done in any folder on your computer.

 # Assignment 1
 All of the test files and the test writeup are in the assignment 1 folder.
 All of the working code is currently on branch assignment1.
 Just pull the repo and checkout assignment1 and everything will show up.